© 2007 Lawrence Tuczynski

 September 20, 2007 courtesy of Robert Storch

-Individual soundtracks for all of these films were released on CD in the early 1990's, and later reissued on CD in the late 90's (except for "Village" which was re-released in 2001).
-However, I cannot confirm if the score for THE MURDER CASE IN THE STRONGHOLD (1975) was ever released on LP or CD, I have never seen that soundtrack anywhere.
-All versions of these individual soundtrack CDs are now long out of print and very difficult to find.
-As mentioned above, this Columbia CD is an expanded reissue of a 1977 LP (catalog number AX-5015, which did not include the music from QUEEN BEE or THE HOUSE OF HANGING since those films were released after the LP), and is probably the rarest disc of them all - it's nearly impossible to find today.
+Individual soundtracks for most of these films were initially released on CD in 1993 (on the SLC label), and later reissued on CD in 1998 (two of them with bonus tracks), except for "Village" which was re-released in 2001.
+However, I cannot confirm if the score from THE MURDER CASE IN THE MANSION (1975) was ever released on LP or CD, as I have never seen that soundtrack anywhere.
+As mentioned above, this Columbia CD is an expanded reissue of a 1977 LP (catalog number AX-5015, which did not include any music from QUEEN BEE or THE HOUSE OF HANGING ON HOSPITAL HILL since those films were released after the LP), and is probably the rarest CD of them all - it's nearly impossible to find today.
 When it does show up for sale in Japan, a copy in good condition or better usually sells for between $100 to $300.
 Interestingly, a fifth Toho sequel titled THE INUGAMIS (a.k.a.
-MURDER OF THE INUGAMI CLAN) was released in 2006, and the soundtrack for the film is actually a 2-CD set which features the score for the 2006 film on Disc 1, and Yuji Ono's original 1976 score for THE INUGAMI FAMILY (remastered with bonus tracks) on Disc 2.
-THE INUGAMIS is actually a contemporary update of the '76 film, with legendary 91 year old director Kon Ichikawa (who made the '76 film and some of its sequels) back at the helm, and Koji Ishizaka (who played the original Detective Kindaichi in most of the 70's films) also returning to reprise his role.
-On a final note, the soundtrack for VILLAGE OF EIGHT GRAVESTONES (1977) was again re-released in 2007, along with two other Yasushi Akutagawa scores in a new 2-CD set.
+MURDER OF THE INUGAMI CLAN) was released in 2006, and the soundtrack for that movie was actually released as a 2-CD set - featuring the score for the 2006 film on Disc 1, and Yuji Ono's original 1976 soundtrack for THE INUGAMI FAMILY (remastered with bonus tracks) on Disc 2.
+While the original SLC CDs and 1998 reissues remain long out of print and difficult to find, the soundtrack for VILLAGE OF 8 GRAVESTONES (1977) was again re-released in 2007 (along with two other Yasushi Akutagawa scores in a 2-CD set) and throughout 2011, Fuji Cinema stayed busy by reissuing THE DEVIL'S BOUNCING BALL SONG (1977), PRISON GATE ISLAND (1977), QUEEN BEE (1978) and THE HOUSE OF HANGING ON HOSPITAL HILL (1979) on CD - the first reissues in nearly 13 years.
+All of them are newly remastered and most contain bonus tracks, while they are all packaged in mini replica cardboard sleeves which feature the original SLC artwork (the 1998 reissues had different, unique artwork).
+As for this Columbia CD, it is doubtful that it will ever be re-released again, making it a rare find and quite collectible.

 FIENDISH INVESTIGATION ~ THE WORLD OF MYSTERY MOVIES